susmit31/blog/entropiclegos.github.io/content/posts/hamilton.md

  \nabla S = \sqrt{(2m (E-V))} \quad \hat{p}
 $$

 where the action $S$ now plays the role of the *eikonal function*, and $\sqrt{(2m (E-V))}$ gives the effective "refractive index" for the wave represented by this.
 This contains everything you need to describe particle motion in Newtonian physics.
+(If you've studied the semiclassical or WKB approximation method in QM, this equation immediately rings a bell, doesn't it?)

 The wave speed can be calculated by setting the differential of the wavefront to be zero: